-A new NOAA Fisheries study sheds light on the mysterious lives of these Critically Endangered whales.
+A 2018 NOAA Fisheries study sheds light on the mysterious lives of these Critically Endangered whales.

 The eastern population of North Pacific right whales (NPRW) is known to live in the southeast Bering Sea.
 But a previous study found that the whales disappeared in winter from acoustic recordings made in the Bering Sea.
 Based on that winter silence, as well as evidence from old whaling records, migration patterns of other right whale populations, and sightings of one NPRW in both the Bering Sea and Hawaii, scientists suspected that the whales were migrating south for the winter.

 There was quite a lot of noise from vessel traffic, so it took time and focus to go through all the data for potentially faint NPRW calls.
 There were also a lot of calls from talkative humpback whales throughout the dataset, which meant we had to be very diligent going through the data to separate the two species," says marine mammal biologist Dana Wright, who led the study.

 What they did hear validated the migration hypothesis- and raised major concerns.